 the west coast of pulau Besar is supposed to be nice but I haven't dived there

 8. Maragajong: You start the dive in a kind of small valley with huge coral blocks which are cleaning stations for sweetlips and batfish.
 With some patience you can see the sweetlips opening up their mouths and the cleaner wrasses flittering in an out of it.
 Then you swim over the reef edge and reach a steep slope.
-The visibility here was incredible, I guess about 40 meters and we went down to the huge gorgonians fans and ton sponges while out in the blue mackerels and small tunas passed by and a large schools of long-jawed mackerels were opening their mouths always in synchronous movement.
+The visibility here was incredible, I guess about 40 meters and we went down to the huge gorgonians fans and barrel sponges while out in the blue mackerels and small tunas passed by and a large schools of long-jawed mackerels (Rastrelliger kanagurta) were opening their mouths always in synchronous movement.
 Just beautiful!

 9. Dambilah: This dive is perfect for relaxing, taking some time to search for small animals but at the same time enjoying the nice underwater landscape like the coral gardens at the top and the soft corals on the slope.
 Our trove included two species of flatworms, shrimps and clingfishes in the featherstars, orang utan crabs in the bubble corals, a huge but shy crocodilefish, pipefishes in the sandy areas and my favorite - a large beautiful Phyllodesmium kabiranum nudibranch which looks like a anemone because the cerata are shaped like tentacles.

 Pulau Babi lies beyond Pulau Besar and was hit specially hard by the 1992 tsunami.
 The two villages located on the flat sandy land in the south were totally wiped out by the waves who topped 5.6 meters.
 Of the population of 1'093, 263 humans were victims of the tsunami.
 The area was declared as too dangerous to be inhabited and therefore the villages had to be abandoned and no rebuilding was permitted.
 Today you can see only makeshift bamboo huts here, which are used just part of the year for fishing.
 The beach is a nice snorkeling area, though.
-As far as the diving goes, I didn't notice any damaged areas here, actually the amount of different species was impressive - but at one dive site (the Crack) you can see the results of the earthquake.
+As far as the diving goes, I didn't notice any damaged areas here, actually the amount of different species was impressive - but at one dive site (The Crack) you can see the results of the earthquake.

 13. The Crack: You dive at a place,